Chicago Puppet Lab Application

 Welcome to The Chicago Puppet Lab!

 The Chicago International Puppet Theater Festival is excited to announce the 2nd year of The Chicago Puppet Lab, a developmental lab for Chicago artists creating new, original puppet theater work.
 Co-directors Tom Lee and Grace Needlman will mentor a cohort of 6-8 artists/artist groups over a 8-month period culminating in a mini-festival of works-in-progress.
+Applications are now closed for the 2022-23 cohort.
+We will announce this year's Lab artists shortly!

 The Chicago Puppet Lab is a puppet theater incubator and residency program that supports artists in bringing to life new works of puppet theater.
 The Chicago Puppet Lab has 3 major goals: